Reasons to choose certified organic wine – reply to Irish Times article

 c/ ‘Rules too lax’ – organic certification is a minimum for an ecological farm.
 Producers are free to apply more strict rules to their farm and wines eg biodynamic or natural in the case of wine.
 Organic certification is also a prerequisite for biodynamic certifiers like Demeter.
 Saying you don’t want to be certified because the rules are too lax is not a valid argument – if a producer really is organic they get certified and go to the next level with Demeter / SAINS or whatever suits their less lax preferences.

-At Chateau Feely we are organic, biodynamic and natural.
-We are far stricter than the organic baseline but we are certified organic.
+At Chateau Feely we are certified organic.
 Certification offers winelovers a reliable, easy to discern and trustworthy environmental label that is governed by EU law and policed.

 Offering alternative certifications like HVE in France and ‘sustainable’ in many countries creates confusion and both are a lower standard than organic.
 In both of these the farmer can continue to use herbicide but still have an ‘ecological label’ thus creating total confusion for consumers particularly if producers say ‘it is better than organic’ as does the example offered in the Irish Times article.